lvgl/lv_font_conv/doc/font_spec.md

 See Apple's [truetype reference](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM06/Chap6kern.html).

-Data format is very similar to one, suggested by apple.
-The only difference is, that we store kerning values directly, without index, because our values are always 1 byte.
+Data format is very similar to one, suggested by Apple.
+The only difference is, we store kerning values directly (without index), because values are always 1 byte.

 Content: